FredKSchott/snowpack/docs/02-quickstart.md

 yarn add --dev snowpack
 ```

-Snowpack can also be installed globally on your machine via `npm install -g snowpack`.
-But, we recommend installing individually in every project via `--save-dev`/`--dev` so that you can better manage your tools across multiple codebases on your machine.

-You can run your local copy of Snowpack via package.json "scripts", npm's `npx snowpack`, or via `yarn snowpack`.
+Snowpack can also be installed globally via `npm install -g snowpack`.
+But, we recommend installing locally in every project via `--save-dev`/`--dev`.
+You can run the Snowpack CLI locally via package.json "scripts", npm's `npx snowpack`, or via `yarn snowpack`.

 ### Create Snowpack App (CSA)